ndiego/block-visibility/readme.txt

 Visibility controls are the settings that determine whether a block is hidden on the frontend of your website.
 Current controls include the ability to:

 * Show or hide any block
+* Schedule any block using a start and end date/time (New)
 * Configure visibility based on whether a user is logged-in or logged-out
 * Configure visibility based on the role of a user (Administrator, Editor, Subscriber, etc.)